MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-7-Acquisition-Planning/subpart-7.1-Acquisition-Plans/section-7.105.md

 (iv) For acquisitions that may require Federal contract information to reside in or transit through contractor information systems, discuss compliance with subpart 4.19.

 (19) *Contract administration.* Describe how the contract will be administered.
 In contracts for services, include how inspection and acceptance corresponding to the work statement's performance criteria will be enforced.
+In contracts for supplies or service contracts that include supplies, address whether higher-level quality standards are necessary (46.202) and whether the supplies to be acquired are critical items (46.101).

 (20) *Other considerations.* Discuss, as applicable: